 Trulia Chief Economist Ralph McLaughlin offered a more optimistic assessment of the report in a statement, saying “the historical view looks like there’s also more room for housing starts to grow.

 “Though November’s drop is disappointing news for the housing market, we’re confident that housing starts will continue their slow and steady rise through 2017 and beyond,” said McLaughlin.

 “Yesterday’s large jump in homebuilder sentiment is a good sign that they think so, too.
 More starts in 2017 will be welcome news for homebuyers who have been stymied by a supply-constrained market over the past few years.”

 The metrics in the New Residential Construction report measure new, privately owned housing units, excluding manufactured (mobile) homes.
-With the use of a Residential land surveying service, the U.S. Census Bureau and HUD collect the data from the Building Permits, which is partially funded by HUD.
+With the use of a Residential land surveying and land divisions service, the U.S. Census Bureau and HUD collect the data from the Building Permits, which is partially funded by HUD.

 The Building Permits Survey produces estimates of the number of permits issued for new housing units based on a mail survey of a sample of permit offices.
 The Survey of Construction produces monthly estimates of housing starts and completions; Census Bureau field representatives sample individual permits within a sample of permit offices and then interview the builders or owners who took out the sampled permits to obtain start and completion date, as well as sale dates and characteristics, such as size and number of bedrooms.

 Field representatives also drive roads looking for new residential construction activity in land areas where building permits are not required.Email Marian McPherson

 This information was originally posted on: Source link